IHVH/sstmintgrtn_bot/README.md

 - authors - your login on github.com
 - about - short description
 - description - a detailed description of the function with a description of the parameters if they are needed

+Explore the capabilities of the library that is used in the project [pyTelegramBotAPI](https://github.com/eternnoir/pyTelegramBotAPI).